 GTA V Gameplay on Intel HD Graphics 620

-As it can be seen from the video, if you want to play GTA V, then you can expect an average of 30 fps.
-This is pretty good for a Laptop without a Dedicated Graphics Card.
+As you can see from the video, if you want to play GTA V, then you can expect an average of 30 fps.
+This performance is not bad for a Laptop without a Dedicated Graphics Card.
 Also, you should keep in mind that GTA V is a very optimized game.
-This would not mean that Intel HD 620 can handle the new high graphics demanding games of 2016 and 2017.
+But that would not mean that Intel HD 620 can handle the new high graphics demanding games of 2016 and 2017.
 Games like the Arkham Knight, Witcher 3, Rise of the Tomb Raider would be unplayable on the Intel HD 620.
 To play these games with at least 30 fps, you would need Nvidia Geforce 940MX or better.

 Skyrim Gameplay on Intel HD 620 Graphics

 With the gameplay of Skyrim, we can conclude that you will get around 35-45 fps.
 Other games released before 2015 should give similar performance as the GTA V and Skyrim.
 Games older than 4-5 years will easily give over 60 fps.
-So the Intel HD 620 is pretty good for casual gaming but definitely not good if you’re going to play games all day long.
+So the Intel HD 620 is not bad for casual gaming but also not that good if you’re going to play games all day long.

-My first choice will always be to assemble your own PC if portability isn’t an issue.
+My first choice will always be to assemble a PC if portability isn’t an issue.
 You should check out our Ryzen Build: Ryzen 5 Gaming PC Build Under Rs.
 60K/$950.
-If you prefer Intel Processors then you can go for Gaming PC Build Under Rs.
+If you prefer Intel Processors, then you can go for Gaming PC Build Under Rs.
 55K/$900.

 If you need suggestions on Laptops with 7th generation Core i5 Processor and Nvidia Geforce 940MX GPU, then I’ll recommend you to choose either HP AU620TX or the ASUS R558UQ.
 If you go with the Asus R558UQ, you should upgrade your RAM by 4 GB to get better performance while gaming.
 4 GB RAM is no longer enough for gaming!